davidcsisk/splunk_lookup_uploader/README.md

 3. **Set up `.env`**:
     ```ini
-    # Splunk instance's host (usually localhost or a specific IP)
+    # Splunk instance's host (usually localhost or a specific IP...just the host, not the full HTTP url)
     SPLUNK_HOST=

     # Splunk management port (usually 8089)
     SPLUNK_PORT=8089

-    # Splunk token for authentication
+    # Splunk token for authentication (if your installation has token auth enabled, favor this means to authenticate, otherwise leave it blank)
     SPLUNK_TOKEN=

-    # Splunk username & password for authentication
+    # Splunk username & password for authentication (favor using a non-human service user if you have one available)
     SPLUNK_USERNAME=
     SPLUNK_PASSWORD=